webplatform/docs-wpd/Tasks/index.md

 !
 Status
 !
 Note
 |-
-|rowspan="4"|Inspect MSDN/MDN content and make sure it's compatible, and how we want this site's content to end up
+|rowspan="5"|Inspect MSDN/MDN content and make sure it's compatible, and how we want this site's content to end up
 | Make page mock-ups
-| [GROUP]
+| Doug ( with help from Lea)
 |
+| Blocks on finalizing the list of all page types (next row).
+|-
+| Ensure we have all page types listed on [[WPD:Architecture]]
+| Lea, with help from Doug
 |
+| Make sure to review the whole content architecture.
+Make sure to include all page types, including ones that don't have templates.
 |-
 | Make templates
-| Yaron
+| Alex
 |
 |
 |-